Top 12 Venture Capital Firms in Boston

 3. RA Capital Management

-RA Capital Management is an investment firm that specializes in the life sciences and drug development sectors.
-They provide capital and strategic support to companies working on new therapies and medical technologies.
+RA Capital Management is an investment advisor that specializes in the life-sciences and drug development sectors.
+They provide capital and strategic support to companies working on new medical and biotechnological innovations.

 You can refer to their website here.